 |TPHs (mg/kg dry weight)g||280||550|

-DDD = dichlorodiphenyldichloroethane; DDT = Dichlorodiphenyltrichloroethane; DDE = dichlorodiphenyldichloroethylene; DGV = default guideline value; GV-high = additional upper guideline value; PAHs = polycyclic aromatic hydrocarbons; PCBs = polychlorinated biphenyls; TBHs = total petroleum hydrocarbons; TOC = total organic contaminants
+DDD = dichlorodiphenyldichloroethane; DDT = Dichlorodiphenyltrichloroethane; DDE = dichlorodiphenyldichloroethylene; DGV = default guideline value; GV-high = additional upper guideline value; PAHs = polycyclic aromatic hydrocarbons; PCBs = polychlorinated biphenyls; TPHs = total petroleum hydrocarbons; OC = organic carbon

 a.
 Primarily adapted from the effects range low (ERL) and effects range median (ERM) values of Long et al. (1995).